 Genuine scientists like Feynman subsumed economics squarely among the cargo cult sciences.
 This got not lost with Clower: “Suffice it to say that, in my opinion, what we presently possess by way of so-called pure economic theory is objectively indistinguishable from what the physicist Richard Feynman, in an unflattering sketch of nonsense ‘science,’ called ‘cargo cult science’.”
 (1994, p.
 809)

 The question between New Classics and New Keynesianism has been decided.
 Both are indefensible.
-If economics were a science both Romer and Lucas would quietly say Good Bye.
+If economics was a science both Romer and Lucas would quietly say Good Bye.

 Clower, R. W. (1994).
 Economics as an Inductive Science.
 Southern Economic Journal, 60(4): 805–814.

 Kline, M. (1982).
 Mathematics.
 The Loss of Certainty.
-Oxford, New York, NY: Oxford University Press.
+Oxford, New York: Oxford University Press.

 Mirowski, P. (2004).
 The Effortless Economy of Science?
-Durnham, London: Duke University Press.
+Durham, London: Duke University Press.

 Morgenstern, O. (1941).
 Professor Hicks on Value and Capital.
 Journal of Political Economy, 49(3): 361–393.

-Economics could get out of its current proto-scientific state if flat-earthers now turn to a socially more productive engagement, e.g. looking Game of Thrones and such.
+Economics could get out of its current proto-scientific state if Flat-Earthers now turn to a socially more productive engagement, e.g. looking at Game of Thrones and such.

-For details of the bigger picture of manifest scientific incompetence see the cross-references.
+For details of the big picture see the cross-references Scientific Incompetence.